osrf/gazebo_tutorials/haptix_matlab/tutorial.md

 blocks until the response is received.

-The result value of `hx_robot_info()` is a struct containing the number of motors, joints, contact sensors, IMUs and joint limits for the requested device, as well as the result of the request.
+The result value of `hx_robot_info()` is a struct containing the number of motors, joints, contact sensors, IMUs and joint limits for the requested device.
 It also contains the update rate, the frequency at which the device is updated.

 Once we confirm the device information we can start sending commands for controlling the hand.
 The function `hx_update()` is in charge of sending a new